Why Give

 UCLA Health is widely recognized as a leader in providing high-quality care, from routine procedures to the most complex cases in a wide variety of medical specialties.
 Our hospitals, clinics, caregivers, and programs set us apart from the rest.

 UCLA Health provides a unique environment for patients to heal and for doctors to advance medicine.
-We are fortunate to combine one of the nation’s top-ranked medical centers with the highly ranked David Geffen School of Medicine at UCLA, both part of the #1 public university in the nation.
+We are fortunate to combine one of the nation’s top-ranked medical centers with the highly ranked David Geffen School of Medicine at UCLA, both part of a leading public university.
 Each year, the best and brightest medical students come to train and, along with our residents and fellows, bring creativity and focus to catalyze the wisdom of world-class physicians and researchers.

 Your support of UCLA Health makes a real and immediate impact.
-From messages of gratitude that inspire our health care workers to donations that fuel pioneering research and catalyze groundbreaking discoveries, our partners and friends strengthen UCLA Health and help us create a bright future for all.
+Donors fuel pioneering research, catalyze groundbreaking patient care, and support tomorrow’s leaders in medicine.
+Our partners and friends strengthen UCLA Health and help us create a bright future for all.

 Patient Programs